Forever Young (Bob Dylan song): Parenthood

 Dylan lent his name, voice, and song as the theme to the television show Parenthood.
-Lucy Schwartz sang "When We Were Young" in seasons 3–6 internationally.
+Lucy Schwartz sang "When We Were Young" in seasons 1–6 internationally.
 On August 31, 2010, Arrival Records/Scion Music Group released a soundtrack for Parenthood.
 The soundtrack includes both theme songs for Parenthood, "Forever Young" by Bob Dylan, and the international theme, "When We Were Young" by Lucy Schwartz.
 It also includes a cover of "Forever Young" performed by John Doe and Lucy Schwartz.
-Rhiannon Giddens and Iron & Wine covered "Forever Young" for the show's final episode on January 29, 2015.
+Rhiannon Giddens and Iron & Wine's version appeared in the series finale titled "May God Bless and Keep You Always" which in-turn derives from the opening lyric to "Forever Young".

-Children's Book
+Children's book

-The lyrics to “Forever Young” were published as a children's book along with illustrations by illustrator Paul Rogers.
-Rogers's visual interpretation of “Forever Young” includes references to Bob Dylan's life and livelihood juxtaposed against the backdrop of the social and political climate.
+The lyrics to "Forever Young" were published as a children's book along with illustrations by illustrator Paul Rogers.
+Rogers' visual interpretation of "Forever Young" includes references to Bob Dylan's life and livelihood juxtaposed against the backdrop of the social and political climate.